 C. Kagan, R. Lawthom, O. Clennon, J. Fisher, J. Diamond, et al. (2017).
 Sustainable Development Research at Universities in the United Kingdom.
 In: Sustainable Development Research at Universities in the United Kingdom Approaches, Methods and Projects.
 Springer International Publishing,

 C. Kagan, R. Lawthom, O. Clennon, J. Fisher, J. Diamond, et al. (2017).
 Sustainable Communities: University-Community Partnership Research on Social Dimensions of Sustainable Development.
 W. Leal.
 In: Sustainable Development Research at Universities in the United Kingdom.
 Springer International Publishing, pp.245-262.

 CM.
 Kagan, R. Lawthom, O. Clennon, J. Fisher, J. Diamond, et al. (2016).
 Sustainable Communities: University-Community Partnership Research on Social Dimensions of Sustainable Development.
 In: Sustainable Development Research at Universities in the United Kingdom Approaches, Methods and Projects.
 Springer,

 CM.
 Kagan, R. Lawthom, S. Baines, S. Sham, S. Lo, et al. (2015).
-Experiences of forced labour amongst UK based Chinese migrant workers: exploring vulnerability and protection in times of Empire.
+Vulnerability, Exploitation and Migrants.
 In: Vulnerability, Exploitation and Migrants.
 Insecure Work in a Globalised Economy.
-Palgrave McMillan,
+Palgrave Macmillan UK,

 C. Kagan, K. Duggan, M. Richards, A. Siddiquee (2011).
 Community Psychology.
 In: IAAP Handbook of Applied Psychology. pp.471-499.